david-fried/Worldwide-UFO-Sightings/README.md

 ## Website Design

 ### Back End
 The website runs on a Python Flask application.
-With the exception of the circle-packing visualization and the bar chart, visualizations were supplied with data from API calls to the SQLite database.
+With the exception of the circle-packing visualization and the bar chart, visualizations were supplied with data from Flask API calls to our SQLite database.
 The SQLite database was created from CSV files with the Python SQLite3 library after being munged with Python Pandas.
 In Flask, the database tables were queried with SQL Alchemy.

 Below is a code snippet from the Flask file ('app.py').